Average

 To create the Stockholm Sour, Rico followed the exact same recipe as the New York Sour but swaps Rye Whiskey for Vodka.
 And just like that, a new cocktail was created.

 When adding ingredients to your Cocktail Shaker, put the Egg Whites in last.
-As Rico explains, after adding the Lemon Juice, you don’t want the Eggs to start “cooking,” which could result in a strange, scrambled egg-like texture
+As Rico explains, after adding the Lemon Juice, you don’t want the Eggs to start “cooking,” which could result in a strange, scrambled egg-like texture. - Shake it your way

 When making sours, Rico prefers using a reverse dry shake, which involves first shaking cocktail ingredients with Ice, then straining out the Ice and shaking again without it.